 This is my first experience living abroad and so far it’s been great.
 I plan to do Trinity DipTESOL next year then hope to find work in Russia and eventually earn my Masters in TESOL.

-If you are thinking about becoming qualified to teach English to make a difference to people’s lives anywhere in the world, find out more about our Trinity CertTESOL course, get in touch or apply here.
+If you are thinking about becoming qualified to teach English to make a difference to people’s lives anywhere in the world, find out more about our Trinity dipTESOL course or the CELTA Cambridge qualification, get in touch or apply here.